nathankrishnan/nathankrishnan.github.io/_posts/2016-10-11-big-o-notation.md

 - Relative to size of the input
 - As the input becomes arbitrarily large

 Every time you use this notation you literally write a capital O, parenthesis, and some algebraic expression in the parenthesis.
-The algebraic expression is always going to be mathematical function of the variable *n*.
+The algebraic expression is always going to be a mathematical function of the variable *n*.
 Where, *n* represents the length of an input into your function.

 Let's take a look at some examples to make this concept seem less foreign.